-Immuta comes with a rule that searches for U.S. Social Security numbers:
+Immuta comes with a pattern in the Default Framework that searches for U.S. Social Security numbers:

-competitive pattern analysis criteria with a built-in regex pattern that searches for strings of exactly nine digits,
+competitive pattern analysis criteria which searches for strings of exactly nine digits,

 with or without hyphens after the third and fifth digits, with a leading digit between 0 and 8.
 Each column is given a

 score of the percentage of values that match the defined regex pattern.
 If this score is both above the minimum

 confidence and the highest confidence of all the other competitive pattern analysis criteria within the framework, then